 You’ll definitely want to capture great pictures of those glorious turquoise waters and stunning sunsets!
 If you want something more powerful than your phone, check out a great “bridge camera”.
 It offers great flexibility and plenty of zoom to let you take amazing photos, but doesn’t require swapping lenses like a mirrorless camera or SLR.
 Don’t forget a big memory card and a spare battery!

 If you’re going to Greece in spring, you’ll definitely want to spend (at least) a little time at the beach!
 We love the bags from Logan & Lenora because they can double as beach bags and airplane carry-ons!
 What’s so special?
 Plenty of pockets for organization and the huge center pockets are waterproof.
 On the flight there you can store your electronics and personal items in there, and on the ground you can use it as a Swiss Army knife day bag.
-Check out all the fun patterns here.
+Check out some of the fun patterns here, or browse their website for the full selection.

 Speaking of beach, there are plenty of hotels that won’t let you bring their towels to the beach with you.
 We totally get it, because no one wants their stuff to be all sandy!
 Throw a compact travel towel in your bag to make sure you’re covered.